Nine News: Gold Coast

 Nine Gold Coast News is a regional news service for the Gold Coast, presented by Eva Milic and Paul Taylor with sport presented by Bronte Gildea and weather presented by Luke Bradnam, also additionally presents boating and fishing-related news.
 Launched in 1996, the bulletin airs at 5:30 pm (30 minutes) on weeknights on QTQ's Gold Coast transmitters, before the 6:00 pm Brisbane edition of Nine News.
 Produced from the network's studios at Surfers Paradise, the Gold Coast bulletin is also simulcast on local Gold Coast radio station Juice107.3.
-Tracey Atkins is the main fill-in news presenter, while Luke Bradnam the main fill-in weather presenter.
+Tracey Atkins is the main fill-in news presenter, while Garry Youngberry is the main fill-in weather presenter.

 Previous presenters of the bulletin have included Bruce Paige, Karl Stefanovic, Natalie Gruzlewski, Rob Readings, Jillian Whiting, Carly Waters, Frank Warrick, Melissa Downes, and Wendy Kingston.
 Paul Burt presented the weather until he joined Seven News Brisbane in 2013.

 Until the launch of the rival Seven News Gold Coast service in July 2016, Nine was the only metropolitan network to produce a local bulletin for the Gold Coast.
 The Nine bulletin retained its ratings lead until July 2019, when the Seven bulletin officially became the number one news bulletin in the northern Gold Coast (the Gold Coast sub-region of the Brisbane market).

 From 22 November 2024, Nine once again became the only metropolitan network to produce a local bulletin for the Gold Coast, after Seven Network announced the axing of its local Gold Coast bulletin after confirming a significant overhaul of its news operations on the Gold Coast, with that bulletin concluding operations after its final bulletin on 21 November 2024.